NBISweden/teaching_literature_club/how_to.md

 - 'Provide all participants for each journal club (in addition to the leader) with pre-reading at a suitable time period prior to the journal club (may be up to a week prior).
 Participants should agree to the time frame for pre-reading.
-In some curriculum-based situ- ations, assessment of whether pre-reading has occurred may be appropriate' `[Deenadayalan et al., 2008]`
+In some curriculum-based situations, assessment of whether pre-reading has occurred may be appropriate' `[Deenadayalan et al., 2008]`
 - 'Use the internet as a means of distributing articles prior to the meeting, maintaining journal club resources and optimizing use of